-This restrictive legend will be respected by the Parties to this Arrangement.
-Proprietary information bearing this restrictive legend will not be made public or otherwise disseminated in any manner unspecified or contrary to the terms of this Arrangement without prior written consent of the Transmitting Party.
-Proprietary information bearing this restrictive legend will not be used by the receiving Party or its contractors and consultants for any commercial purposes without the prior written consent of the Transmitting Party.
+This restrictive legend shall be respected by the parties to this Arrangement.
+Proprietary information bearing this restrictive legend shall not be made public or otherwise disseminated in any manner unspecified or contrary to the terms of this Arrangement without the prior written consent of the transmitting party.
+Proprietary information bearing this restrictive legend shall not be used by the receiving party or its contractors and consultants for any commercial purposes without the prior written consent of the transmitting party.